-2010 Regional population of Black America
+Regional Distribution of the Black Population

 More than half (55%) of the African American population lives in the South.
 Although the Black Population has increased in all US regions since 1990, the South has had the most growth.

-In 1910, 89% of all blacks still lived in the South, and 80% of these in rural areas.
+In 1910, 89% of all African Americans still lived in the South, and 80% of them in rural areas.
 In the years that followed world cotton prices plummeted, large farming areas became infested with boll weevil, and severe floods consumed the Mississippi Valley.
 World war I brought a major labor shortage to the industrial North’s urban areas.
-First Great Migration brought some some 1.5 million Black people north and west between 1916 and 1930 By 1960, 40% of all blacks lived outside the South, while 75% of all blacks lived in cities.
+The First Great Migration brought some some 1.5 million African Americans north and west between 1916 and 1930 By 1960, 40% of all blacks lived outside the South, while 75% of all blacks lived in cities.
 The second Great Black Migration occurred between 1940 and 1970.
 This brought 5 million Black Southerners North and West.
 By 1970, 47 percent of the nation’s African Americans lived outside the South, and more than 80 percent were in urban areas.